 However, those new to investing might have some questions about dividends.
-But knowing what a dividend is and how dividends work is only half the battle.
-Knowing how to make the best use of dividends can set you on the path to true financial freedom.
+Knowing what a dividend is and how dividends work is only half the battle.
+Knowing how to make the best use of dividends can put you on the path to true financial freedom.

 What is a dividend?

-A dividend-paying company is, essentially, writing a cheque to its shareholders out of the profits it generates.
-For investors who use a broker, which is most investors, that cheque will simply be a deposit that shows up in your brokerage or bank account.
-Dividends are generally paid to shareholders at regular intervals, with semi-annual payments (every 6 months) the most commonly chosen interval in Australia.
-However, dividends can also be paid monthly, semiannually, annually, and even on a one-off basis, in the case of “special” dividends.
+Dividends are cash payments distributed to shareholders at regular intervals, with semiannual payments (every 6 months) the most commonly chosen interval in Australia.
+However, dividends can also be paid monthly, quarterly or annually, and even on a one-off basis in the case of ‘special dividends’.

 Are dividends a good thing?

 Why?
-Because each dollar paid out as a dividend is a lost opportunity for the company in a way.
-If a company can get a return on invested capital of 15%, each dollar paid out one year would be worth a tax-free $1.15 within the company by the following year if it had been saved and reinvested (and $1.32 in the one after that).
-As a shareholder, you still have a right to these earnings, but they are being reinvested (probably at a higher rate of return than you could achieve) rather than returned to you.
+Because each dollar paid out as a dividend is a lost opportunity for the company to invest and grow the business.
+If a company can get a return on invested capital of 15%, each dollar paid out in one year would be worth a tax-free $1.15 within the company by the following year, if it was reinvested.
+Then it would compound to $1.32 in the year after that, and so on.

-Some investors might also prefer to see cash used to buy back company shares instead of pay dividends.
-Buying back shares is another way in which companies can return cash to shareholders without actually distributing the (taxable) money to shareholders.
+Some investors might also prefer to see a company use free cash to undertake a share buyback instead of paying dividends.
+Buying back shares is another way in which companies can return cash to shareholders without actually distributing the (taxable) money to them.

-Some companies like to use share buybacks because they don’t actually have to complete buybacks even if they announce them.
+Some companies like to use share buybacks because they don’t actually have to complete them, even if they announce them.
 This provides more flexibility in case the business environment changes or a company’s share price fluctuates in value.
-Investors tend to react poorly if dividend payments are reduced even if a company is facing hard times.

 Some key dividend metrics

-Now that you’ve got an understanding of how dividends work, you’ll want to understand some of the key metrics you’ll see when researching dividend shares.
+Now that you’ve got an understanding of how dividends work, it’s time to learn about some of the key metrics you’ll see when researching dividend shares.

-The most prominent is the dividend yield.
-This is generated by taking the most recent dividend payment and multiplying it by the dividend frequency (how many times a year the dividend is paid) and then dividing by the current stock price.
+The most prominent metric is the dividend yield.
+This is generated by adding together the previous 12 months of dividend payments (often 2 payments, one large and one small), and then dividing by the current share price.

-Yields should also be compared to those of direct peers to get a sense of how high or low a yield is, since some industries historically tend to offer higher yields than others, for example, the banking, consumer staples or resources industries.
+Yields should also be compared to those of direct peer companies, as some industries tend to offer higher yields than others.
+Examples include banking, consumer staples and resources.

 Yield on purchase price

-Some investors will also look at yield on purchase price.
-You calculate yield on purchase price by taking the current dividend per share and dividing it by your average cost per share.
-This is a number that is, obviously, specific to each individual investor.
-It is most appropriate for investors who have owned a dividend-paying share for a very long time and for those who have used dollar-cost averaging to create their position.
+Some investors will also look at the yield on purchase price.
+You calculate this by taking the current annual dividend per share and dividing it by your average cost per share.
+This is specific to each individual investor.
+It is most appropriate for investors who have owned a dividend-paying share for a very long time and/or for those who have used dollar-cost averaging to create their position.

 How are dividends decided?

-At the most basic level, the chief executive officer (CEO) of a company makes a recommendation to the board of directors on what he or she believes is an appropriate dividend policy.
+The chief executive officer (CEO) of a company makes a recommendation to the board of directors on what they believe is an appropriate dividend policy.
 The board makes the final decision.

-It’s important to note that the CEO isn’t the one making the final call here; the board of directors is.
-This collection of individuals comprises the elected representatives of the shareholders.
-They are effectively the boss of the CEO and have the final say on key issues, including how a company’s profits should be used.
+The board of directors is a group of representatives elected by the shareholders.
+They are above the CEO and have the final say on key issues, including how a company’s profits should be used.
 Dividends are a big piece of that story.

-So the board takes the CEO’s advice, discusses it, and votes on what it believes the dividend should be.
-The types of issues a board might look at include but are not limited to, the company’s profitability, available cash, leverage, and future capital needs.
+The other issues a board might look at include the company’s profitability, available cash, leverage, and future capital needs.

-Some companies may also have to answer to a higher power in the payment of dividends too.
-These companies (such as those in the banking sector) have their financial positions audited by the government to make sure they are able to support the broader Australian economy in tough times.
-We have recently seen the Australian Prudential Regulatory Authority (APRA) issue guidance to the large Australian banks like Westpac Banking Corp (ASX: WBC) not to pay substantial dividends in 2020.
-Most businesses won’t be subject to this kind of external influence, but still, some are.
+Some companies might also have to answer to a higher power in the payment of dividends, too.
+These companies have their financial positions audited by the government to make sure they are able to support the broader Australian economy in tough times.

 Some key dividend dates

-On 18 February 2020, Coles Group put out a news release informing investors and the public about its intention to pay a half-year dividend for FY2020 (July to December 2019) of 30 cents per share.
+On 18 August 2020, Coles Group issued an ASX release informing investors and the public of its intention to pay a final dividend for the second half of FY2020 (January to June 2020) of 27.5 cents per share.

 That ASX release was the official declaration of the dividend.
-In addition to the amount per share, the company also reported that the dividend would be paid on 27 March to shareholders on record as of 28 August.
+In addition to the amount per share, the company also reported that the dividend would be paid on 29 September to shareholders on record as of 28 August.
 The ex-dividend date, which is usually one day before the record date, was 27 August.

-Some investors, meanwhile, try to ‘harvest’ dividends by investing around these dates.
-Dividend harvesting (also called dividend capturing) is a strategy in which investors only hold shares long enough to ensure their entitlement to the next dividend payment before selling and moving on to another share.
-In this way, the investor can invest in many dividend stocks with the same money and “capture” more dividends.
-Although this sounds like a great idea, it is complicated and time consuming.
+Some investors try to ‘harvest’ dividends by investing around these dates.
+Dividend harvesting (also called dividend ‘capturing’) is a strategy whereby investors only hold shares long enough to ensure their entitlement to the next dividend payment before selling and moving on to another share.

 Dividends, franking and tax

-Dividend payments are normally treated as personal income by the Australian Taxation Office (ATO).
-You will have to declare any dividends you receive during the financial year as income when you do your annual tax return (just like you would with other investment income like rent or interest).
-Even if you decide to re-invest those dividends into more shares of the payer (more on that later), the ATO will still treat this re-investment as if you’d received the payments in cash.
+Dividend payments are usually treated as personal income by the Australian Taxation Office (ATO).
+You will have to declare any dividend income you receive during the financial year when you do your annual tax return.

-But many Australian investors are attracted to dividend-paying shares for another reason – franking credits.
+Many Australian investors are attracted to dividend-paying shares for another reason – franking credits.
 These credits reduce your tax liability.

 What are franking credits?

-Here in Australia, we have a rather unique system of treating the taxes one has to pay on dividends.
-It’s known as franking.
+Here in Australia, we have a unique way of treating the taxes you have to pay on dividends.
+It’s called ‘franking’.

-See, when a company pays a dividend, that dividend comes out of a company’s profits.
-Those profits have already been taxed by the government on the corporate level (usually at 30 cents in the dollar).
+When a company pays a dividend, the money comes out of its profits.
+Those profits have already been taxed by the government at the corporate rate (usually about 30 cents in the dollar).

-In many other countries, investors then have to pay income tax on their dividends regardless of whether the company has already paid corporate tax on the profits.
+In many other countries, investors have to pay income tax on their dividends regardless of whether the company has already paid corporate tax on the profits.
 This means the dividend is essentially taxed twice.
 This doesn’t happen in Australia.

-Other companies, notably real estate investment trusts (REITs), are structured as pass-through entities because they pass much of their income to investors in exchange for avoiding corporate-level taxation.
-Most if not all of the dividends they pay are treated as regular dividend income with no franking, as tax is only paid once.
+Other companies, notably REITs, are structured as pass-through entities because they pass much of their income to investors in exchange for avoiding corporate-level taxation.

 Are all dividends created equal?